Owen-Dechow/nvim_wurd_spel/README.md

             --     words here.

             -- enabled = true
-            -- -- Enable WurdSpel on start
+            -- -- Enable WurdSpel on start.

             -- remap = true
             -- -- Remap the builtin z=, zg, & zw commands to the